JustOpenSource/fatalshootings/README.md

 ####mongodb()

-To access the mongo db, you can use the mongo-db utility.
+To access the mongo db from outside of a running application, you can use the mongo-db utility.
+This can be used for utilities that are meant to be run outside of the express application.
+For database access within the application, see [_db](#_db)

 ```
 var mongodb = require('shared-utils/mongo-db');